Skip to content

 Snap Encourages Addictive Behavior

 Snapchat has designed its platform to addict users.
-The company seeks to increase screen time, which heightens the risk of vulnerable children being exposed to online predators.
+The platform's design seeks to increase screen time by exploiting the underdeveloped brain chemistry of adolescents and manipulating their reward systems to keep them engaged, which heightens the risk of vulnerable children being exposed to online predators.

-Features such as Snapstreaks, disappearing messages, and algorithm-driven notifications are designed to trigger constant checking for new content or messages.
+Features such as Snapstreaks, disappearing messages, and algorithm-driven notifications are designed to encourage compulsive use and encourage users, especially young people, to engage with Snapchat daily.

 Recent State Lawsuits Against Snap Inc.